dfds/component-rfc/passenger/Services.Pax.BasketProcessor.md

 Hellman k8s cluster in AWS

 ## 8 Inner architecture
-Events are published to Kafka.
+Events are published to Kafka
-Database ?
+DynamoDB
+Security for communication directly to this service (fx BFF's) will be OAuth